=========================

 Use R to create each variable, making sure the type matches your answer in (a).
 Then create a data frame in R to collectively house these variables as a data set.

-Tipos alineados con (a): enteros/reales; factor nominal (Race, Politics); ordered (Height); logical (IsMale).
+Types aligned with (a): integer/double; nominal factor (Race, Politics); ordered (Height); logical (IsMale).

 # =========================